kbmsg/domino-scripts/README.md

 ### Prerequisites

 You need a free Anthropic API key, Ollama installed locally, or an OpenRouter account to use this tool.
+You should also download the scripts.nsf file.
+Add the server and Admin name/groups to the ACL and place it on your server so the DRAPI can connect.

 **Anthropic:**
 - Go to [console.anthropic.com](https://console.anthropic.com/)